raiguard/ModernGadgets/README.md

 Settings toggle buttons and close buttons taken from Droptop (by virginityrocks).

-"Roboto" Font taken from Google Fonts, under the Apache License, version 2.0.
+"Roboto" font taken from Google Fonts, under the Apache License, version 2.0.

 ### Additional Attributions